How do solar panels and solar energy work?

 How do solar panels work?

 A couple of other cell components convert these electrons into usable energy.
-The metal conductive plates on the sides of the cell collect the electrons and transfer them to the wires.
+The metal conductive plates of the cell collect the electrons and pass it to the wires.
 At that point, electrons can flow like any other source of electricity.

 Parts of a solar panel